A Portrait of the Honourable Harriot Marsham

 Harriot Marsham (1721-1796) was the unmarried daughter of the first Baron Romney.

-Gainsborough was at the height of his powers in the 1770s, famed for such small portraits, as well as more flamboyant full-length figures, and rustic landscapes.
+Gainsborough was particularly successful in the 1770s, famed for such small portraits, as well as more flamboyant full-length figures, and rustic landscapes.

 Purchased 1946 (No.46.9)